maxbarnas/sigkill.dk/writings/par/lhomo.md

 having the behaviour of linked lists, and using linked lists would actually inhibit parallelisation.

-We'll assume that `h` is defined for empty inputs such that
+In principle `h` need not be defined for empty inputs, but we'll assume that it is, such that
 ```
 h [] = e
 ```
 where `e` is necessarily an [identity element](https://en.wikipedia.org/wiki/Identity_element) for `⊙`.
-This is strictly not required for a list homomorphism, but it makes my life simpler.
+This is strictly not required for a list homomorphism, but it makes the following discussion simpler.

 ## Example of a nontrivial homomorphism